TimCosemans/PROJ-Algorithmic-Trading/README.md

 az storage share create --name trading-advice-share --account-name tradingadviceblob

-you can copy files to this share using the azure storage explorer
+you can copy files to this share using the azure storage dexplorer